Zywave/booster/src/_areas/design-system/components/tags.md

 <docs-do-not>

-Use text labels that are more than 15 characters or that contain more than two words
+Use text labels that are more than 15 characters or that contain more than two words.

 </docs-do-not>